TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Stairs:

-Running the stairs is a great exercise for improving speed and agility.
-However, instead of running the stairs for a long period of time with short rest periods, we are going to focus running only for a short period of time with a rather long rest period.
-The reason for this is because we want to improve overall speed by stimulating the fast twitch fibers instead of merely improving cardio.
+Running the stairs is a great exercise to improve speed and agility.
+However, instead of running the stairs for a long period of time with short rest periods, we are going to focus running only for a short period of time with a long rest period.
+The reason for this is because we want to improve overall speed by stimulating the fast-twitch fibers instead of merely improving cardio.

 When running up and down the stairs, make sure you stay on the balls of your feet, not on your toes.
 Make each and every jump up the stair count.
 Try to jump as high as you can, jumping over 3-4 steps at a time.
 Keep your head up and alert instead of looking down throughout this entire exercise.
 Keep rest periods at least 1-2 minutes long.